MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/packaging-uwp-apps.md

 1. Enable your Windows 10 device for development by following the [Enable your device for development](https://msdn.microsoft.com/library/windows/apps/Dn706236) instructions.
     **Important**  You cannot validate your app package on a remote ARM device for Windows 10.
 2. Download and install the remote tools for Visual Studio.
 These tools are used to run the Windows App Certification Kit remotely.
-You can get more information about these tools including where to download them by visiting [Run Windows Store apps on a remote machine](https://msdn.microsoft.com/library/hh441469.aspx#BKMK_Starting_the_Remote_Debugger_Monitor).
+You can get more information about these tools including where to download them by visiting [Run UWP apps on a remote machine](https://msdn.microsoft.com/library/hh441469.aspx#BKMK_Starting_the_Remote_Debugger_Monitor).
 3. Download the required [Windows App Certification Kit](http://go.microsoft.com/fwlink/p/?LinkID=309666) and then install it on your remote Windows 10 device.
 4. On the **Package Creation Completed** page of the wizard, choose the **Remote Machine** option button, and then choose the ellipsis button next to the **Test Connection** button.
     **Note**  The **Remote Machine** option button is available only if you selected at least one solution configuration that supports validation.
 For more information about testing your app with the WACK, see [Windows App Certification Kit](https://msdn.microsoft.com/library/windows/apps/Mt186449).